 Welcome to your weekly trade round-up of UK business travel and travel loyalty news as well as our latest reviews and features.

-You are receiving this as a previous subscriber to Malcolm Ginsberg’s Business Travel News, which Head for Points has acquired.
+This newsletter is the successor to Malcolm Ginsberg’s Business Travel News which Head for Points acquired.
 If you are not a subscriber, you can sign up here to receive this free newsletter in your inbox every Monday.
+Please forward it to any colleagues who you think may be interested.

 Malcolm’s new monthly forward-looking Travel News Update is available at travelnewsupdate.co.uk.